a5221985/tutorials/Architecture/software_architecture_monday.md

 2. Learn Architecture Sytles and Patterns
 	1. It is part of the language of architecture
 	2. Architecture styels allow a system to support basic characteristics outside of the application functionality

+## Lesson 93 - What is Software Architecture? ##
+1. Perspective of software architecture
+2. Two parts:
+	1. The "structure"
+	2. The "process" (creation, maintenance, ...)
+3. Structure
+	1. Definition:
+		1. Definition:
+			1. It is the thing holding all of the source code
+		2. Dimensions:
+			1. Structure - how code is physically organized
+				1. Overall structure
+				2. An architectural style
+					1. Monolith
+					2. Microservices
+					3. Space based
+					4. ...
+			2. Architecture characteristics
+				1. Ilities: Architecture must support critical for success of the application (derived from business goals, business drivers and business concerns) - qualify what architecture style is suitable
+					1. Availability
+					2. Scalability
+					3. Maintainability
+					4. Performance
+					5. Reliability
+					6. Security
+					7. Elasticity
+					8. Learnability
+					9. Testability
+					10. Deployability
+					11. Recoverability
+					12. Observability
+			3. Architecture decisions
+				1. Only the business and service layers can access the persistence layer - a decision
+					1. Change can be control (presentation does not have to change if database changes)
+				2. They form principles and add to structural aspects
+			4. Architecture components (building blocks)
+				1. Parts:
+					1. Main components
+					2. Interfaces
+					3. Dependencies
+				2. What building blocks to be implemented
+				3. How the building blocks interrelate (services or components)
+				4. Overall structure and decisions that guides development team to implement the architecture

+## Lesson 108 - The Role of a Software Architect ##
+1. IT Career Energizer with Phil Burgess
+2. Role of a software architect
+	1. Identify and quantify and qualify architecture characteristics
+		1. Ilities - non-functional attributes
+		2. Needs close collaboration with business stakeholder (project sponsor or product owner) - to determine business needs and translate them into architectural characteristics
+		3. Ensuring they have not changed since last discussion (6 months or 1 year ago)
+	2. Select (or validate an existing) architecture style
+		1. Validation - do we have the right architecture style in place?
+			1. It may have been valid 5 years ago but business and technology changes and environments change (cloud)
+			2. Constant validation
+	3. Identify and analyze architecture components
+		1. Architecture component is a building block of an application
+			1. Manifested as a group of source code files within a directory, a namespace or a package structure
+		2. The components created an maintained as architects are put together to build the application or service
+	4. Identify, understand, and evaluate tradeoffs (very important)
+		1. First law: Everything in software architecture is a tradeoff
+			1. Identify a tradeoff, analyze and make a good decision
+		2. Make architecture decisions and justify those decisions & document the decisions
+			1. ADRs - effective way
+				1. Document
+				2. Justify
+				3. Showing consequences of decision
+	5. Govern decisions to ensure compliance with the architecture
+		1. How?
+			1. Automated fitness functions
+				1. RQInit
+				2. RQInit Net
+				3. Net Arc Test
+				4. Custom code
+			2. To analyse the architecture and ensure that the decisions are being complied
+			3. Architecture decisions can be automated + manual checks if required
+	6. Lead and guide development teams though the implementation of the architecture
+		1. Building soft skills, facilitating, mentoring, and coaching
+		2. Lead and guide team through the implementation of the architecture

+## Lesson 109 - BASE Transactions and Eventual Consistency ##
+1. ACID - Atomicity, Consistency, Isolation, Durability - transactions
+	1. We do commits and roll-backs
+	2. Guarantee that multiple updates (inserts say) to DB will be kept in sync
+	3. Durability - All the updates will be saved
+	4. The updates will be isolated (from prying eyes) until I do a commit on all of the information
+2. BASE - Basic Availability, Soft state, Eventual Consistency